VNG-Realisatie/nlx/docs/docs/try-nlx/setup-your-environment.md

 ### Powershell

-In order to succesfully execute all commands in this guide make sure you are using `PowerShell` in administrator mode and not the `Command prompt`.
+In order to successfully execute all commands in this guide make sure you are using `PowerShell` in administrator mode and not the `Command prompt`.
 To launch `PowerShell` in administrator mode, type `PowerShell` in the searchfield of the taskbar, you should find `Windows PowerShell`, right click on it and select `Run as Administrator`.

 ### Docker